 Pan Seared Salmon

-Pan Seared Salmon is the ultimate way to enjoy salmon just like they make it at the restaurant, with a golden crispy skin and a moist interior.
-It’s very easy to make at home!
+Pan Seared Salmon is the ultimate way to enjoy this popular fish, just like they make it at the restaurant, with a golden crispy skin and a moist interior cooked to your preferred doneness.
+It’s very easy to make crispy salmon at home, in just 10 minutes!
+Here are all my essential tips.

 A moist, juicy piece of salmon with a robustly crispy skin is like icing on a cake.
 It’s truly the perfect contrast to a big fat piece of tender salmon.